Dean85e/portfolio_project1/README.md

 ### Credits

  * Some inspiration was taken from the Love Running project for the header  and navigation bar.

+ * Some inspiration was also taken from the Love Running project for the social media links in the footer.

    Link to the site -[ Love Running](https://dean85e.github.io/love-running/)

  * Throughout the building process I found many helpful threads online such as :